Adult Roller Hockey League

 For all rules refer to the official AAU Hockey Inline Rules book.
 An official book is available from the website here.

-To insure the quality of programs and public safety, all officials, players, coaches, parents and spectators are required to adhere to the rules and guidelines as published by the Burbank Roller Hockey League code of conduct when it comes to games, practices, tournaments and all events at the roller hockey rink.
+To insure the quality of programs and public safety, all officials, players, coaches, parents and spectators are required to adhere to the rules and guidelines as published by THE CAGE Roller Hockey League code of conduct when it comes to games, practices, tournaments and all events at the roller hockey rink.
 Athletic competition should demonstrate high standards of ethics and sportsmanship and promote the development of good character and other important life skills.
 The highest potential of sports is achieved when participants are committed to pusuing victory with honor using core values of sportsmanship, integrity, respect, teamwork, safety, fun and fitness.
 The benefits of recreation are endless - promoting health, stong families and a sense of community.
-Click HERE to read the full Burbank Roller Hockey League code of conduct.
+Click HERE to read THE CAGE Roller Hockey League's full code of conduct.

 A season will consist of 10 games for all teams.
 The top 4 teams in a division will make the playoffs.
 Regular season games will be 3 - 15 minute running time periods.
 There will be a 5-minute warm-up and two 1 minute intermissions.
 Teams must have a minimum of 4 skaters and a goalie dressed and ready to play by the end of the 5-minute warm-up or the game will be a forfeit.
 There will be stop time in the last 2 minutes of the 3rd period if the score is with-in 2 goals or less.
 If the score of the game is tied at the expiration of regulation time, there will be a 5 minute sudden death over time period.
 The over time period will be running time except for the last two minutes.
 The last to minutes will be stop time.
 If the game is still tied at the conclusion of the overtime period, the game will result in a tie for regular season games.
 Each team will receive one point for the standings.